On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement

-\textbf{LLDS-MA: Masking Answer Tokens.} To further encourage multi-step reasoning and tool usage, we mask out final answer tokens from the regularization term.
-LLDS-MA penalizes likelihood reductions only on reasoning and tool-interaction tokens, excluding the answer span $\y_{i,\rm Ans}$:
+This structure directly suppresses actions that suffer from LLD.
+We also introduce token-level and response-level variants in~\cref{sec:variant}, unless stated otherwise, \ours{} refers to the action-level gating. \\ \textbf{LLDS-MA: Masking Answer Tokens.} To further promote multi-turn reasoning and tool usage, we assign smaller regularization weights to final answer tokens, discouraging premature answer generation.
+Consequently, \ours{}-MA penalizes likelihood reductions on reasoning and tool-interaction tokens more strongly, while only softly regularizing the answer span $\y_{i,\rm Ans}$:

-Finally, We integrate the regularization into the GRPO objective as
+Finally, we integrate the regularization into the GRPO objective as

 where $\lambda$ is the regularization weight.
-We use LLDS as the default variant and switch to LLDS-MA when stronger encouragement of tool usage is desired.
-For the preserving set $[\mathbf{y}]_{\rm pre}$, we include all responses with non-negative advantages $\hat{A} \ge 0$, ensuring that correct responses ($\hat{A} > 0$) and untrained responses ($\hat{A} = 0$) do not suffer likelihood reduction.
-The effect of $\lambda$ is examined empirically in \cref{fig:strength}.
+We use LLDS as the default variant, and adopt LLDS-MA when the model collapses to single-turn behavior.
+The preserving set $\ypre$ includes all responses with non-negative advantages $\hat{A} \ge 0$, ensuring that correct responses ($\hat{A} > 0$) and untrained responses ($\hat{A} = 0$) do not suffer LLD.
+The effect of $\lambda$ is examined empirically in \cref{fig:strength_nqhot}.